Trash Receptacle & Beautification Grant Opportunities

 Description

-This is not a cash award grant.
 Applicants will choose to receive up to ten high-quality trash receptacles to be installed in public spaces.
 KLB has identified three styles of trash receptacles that meet the needs of most communities.
 There are no substitutions or requests for other receptacle styles.
 If awarded, KLB will order, purchase, and arrange for the delivery of up to ten trash receptacles to your designated location.

 Timeline

-• November 16: Deadline to submit application
+• October 15: Deadline to submit application

 • January: Grant awards announced.
 Mandatory webinar for all grant recipients.
 MOU sent, signed, and returned.